oscarescuderoarnanz/dtwParallel/README.md

 - Calculation of dependent DTW and independent DTW is available.

 Novelties:
-- Se ha incluido dos variantes de DTW: the Itakura parallelogram and the Sakoe-Chiba band.
+- Two variants of DTW have been included: the Itakura parallelogram and the Sakoe-Chiba band.
--
+- Calculation of DTW for irregular time series, both for the case of dependent and independent DTW.
+- Visualization of the alignment of two time series.
+- Computational time optimization for norm 1 and norm 2.
+- Availability of input data format: numpy, pandas and tensors.

 ## Package structure